How to Start a Business in 15 Steps

 Before you launch your business, take a moment and make sure you’re fully prepared to begin this process.

-Throughout life, you may have already flirted with the idea of becoming an entrepreneur, whether as a youth testing an early business idea, or as your present-day self creating stepping stones to reach the next level.
-Starting a business is attractive because it means achieving personal growth, pursuing long-awaited goals, developing new skills and overcoming challenges.
+Throughout life, you may have already flirted with the idea of becoming an entrepreneur, whether as a youth testing an early business idea, coming up with a business idea that's one of a kind, or as your present-day self creating stepping stones to reach the next level.
+Starting a business is attractive because it means achieving professional growth, pursuing long-awaited goals, developing new skills and overcoming challenges.

 While there are many benefits to starting a business, you also need to be prepared for the realities that may follow.
-Even the world’s top entrepreneurs experience hard times, becoming valuable lessons for the rest of us.
-That’s why I want you to truly feel equipped before beginning the journey.
+Even the world’s top industry leaders experience hard times, becoming valuable lessons for the rest of us.
+That’s why I want you to truly feel equipped before beginning the journey of entrepreneurship.

 Here’s six signs that show you’re ready: